Sally Mugabe

-Sarah Francesca "Sally" Mugabe (née Hayfron; 6 June 1931 – 27 January 1992) was the first wife of Robert Mugabe (former President of Zimbabwe) and the First Lady of Zimbabwe from 1987 until her death in 1992.
-She was popularly known as Amai (Mother) in Zimbabwe.
+Sarah Francesca Mugabe (née Hayfron; 6 June 1931 – 27 January 1992) was the first wife of Robert Mugabe and the First Lady of Zimbabwe from 1987 until her death in 1992.

 Early life

-Born Sarah Francesca Hayfron in 1931 in the Gold Coast (present-day Ghana), then a British colony.
+Born Sarah Francesca Hayfron on 6 June 1931 in the Gold Coast (present-day Ghana), then a British colony.
 Sally and her twin sister, Esther were raised in a political family which was part of the growing nationalist politics in the colonial Gold Coast.
+Her maternal grandfather was Peter Awoonor-Renner, a Sierra Leone Creole lawyer and first leader of the Gold Coast bar.
 She went to Achimota School, then went on to university to study before qualifying as a teacher.

 She met her future husband, Robert Mugabe, in the Gold Coast at Takoradi Teacher Training College where they were both teaching, and went with him to Southern Rhodesia, where they were married in April 1961 in Salisbury.

 Exile and family

 A trained teacher who asserted her position as an independent political activist and campaigner, Hayfron demonstrated this activism as early as 1962 when she was active in mobilising African women to challenge the Southern Rhodesian constitution.
 She was charged with sedition and sentenced to five years imprisonment.
 Part of the sentence was suspended.

+In 1963 Sally gave birth to their only son, Nhamodzenyika, in Dar-es-Salaam, Tanzania.
+Nhamo, as he was affectionately called, would later would succumb to a severe attack of malaria and die in Ghana on Boxing Day 1966.
+Mugabe, who was being held in detention, was prevented from attending the burial of his son.